brucemack/microlink/README.md

 ## Regarding Transmitter Duty Cycle

-When using MicroLink as a bridge to a repeater system via a radio link, be careful about the duty cycle limitations of the radio you are using.
-The W1TKZ-L system uses an AZDEN mobile rig that wasn't designed for 100% key down.
+When using MicroLink as a bridge to a repeater system via a radio link, be careful about the duty cycle limitations of the bridge radio you are using.
+The W1TKZ-L system uses an AZDEN mobile rig that certainly wasn't designed for 100% key down.

 During "normal" repeater use this isn't a problem because the link radio is only keyed when a remote EchoLink user is speaking - that's no different from using the link